ms/buildtogether.tech/testing/index.md

 application's structure or its user interface.
 If you don't think about how you're going to test your application while you're designing it, though, the odds are very good that you'll build something that cannot (or cannot easily) be tested.
-Conversely, if you <span g="design_for_test">design for test</span>, it'll be a lot easier to check whether your finished application actually does what it's supposed to.
+Conversely, if you <span g="design_for_test" i="design for test; unit test!influence on software design">design for test</span>, it'll be a lot easier to check whether your finished application actually does what it's supposed to.

-Thinking about testability from the start turns out to be a good <span g="heuristic">heuristic</span> for design in general <cite>Feathers2004</cite>, since it forces you to think in terms of small components with well-defined interfaces.
+Thinking about testability from the start turns out to be a good <span g="heuristic" i="software design!influence of testability; testability!influence on software design">heuristic</span> for design in general
+<cite>Feathers2004</cite>, since it forces you to think in terms of small
+components with well-defined interfaces.
 Not only can these be tested more easily, they can also be modified or replaced in isolation, which significantly reduces the probability of requiring rework in the naïve model presented at the start of this chapter.

-For example, let's consider a typical three-tier web site that uses the <span g="mvc">Model-View-Controller</span> (MVC) <span g="design_pattern">design pattern</span>.
+For example, let's consider a typical three-tier web site that uses the <span g="mvc" i="model-view-controller architecture">Model-View-Controller</span>
+(MVC) <span g="design_pattern" i="design pattern!model-view-controller">design
+pattern</span>.
 The model, which is stored in a relational database, is the data that the application manipulates, such as purchase orders and game states.
 The controller encapsulates the application's business rules: who's allowed to